DevExpress/vscode-rushsnippets/README.md

 * The "**c**" snippet expands to a class **with a constructor**, while "**c,**" expands to a class **without a constructor**.
 * The "**.d**" snippet expands to a \<div\> tag **with a class property**, while "**.d,**" expands to a \<div\> tag **without a class property**.

-If you find any examples of shorter templates we are missing, please let us know (support@devexpress.com)!
+If you find any examples of shorter snippets we are missing, please let us know (support@devexpress.com)!

 ### The Shortest Path from Thought to Code.